Take a minute to reflect on the major decisions you’ve made in your life and ask if they are moving you closer to your goals.

 Plus One: Having Realistic Expectations

-Minus One: Letting positive comments go to your head, and negative comments to get you down
+Minus One: Letting positive comments go to your head, and negative comments get you down

-On the other hand, if you take negative criticism to heart and think you’ll never succeed at a certain skill, you’ll have set yourself up for failure over and over again throughout your life.
+If you take negative criticism to heart and think you’ll never succeed at a certain skill, you’ll have repeatedly set yourself up for failure throughout your life.

 Plus One: Using positive and negative comments as learning experiences

-Don’t rest on your laurels, or you’ll end up falling behind someone else more willing to put in the effort necessary to succeed.
+Don’t rest on your laurels, or you’ll fall behind someone else more willing to put in the effort necessary to succeed.

 Minus One: Playing Life on “Easy Mode”